The Collective Voice of Ly$\alpha$ Emitters: Insights from JWST Stacked Spectroscopy: A sample of Ly emitters at

 \section{A sample of Ly$\alpha$ emitters at $z>4$}

 The aim of this study is to investigate the connection between \lya ~emission and rest-frame UV and optical properties of \lya ~emitters (LAEs) at $z > 4$ using spatially resolved spectroscopy.
 For this purpose, JWST/NIRSpec Multi Shutter Array (MSA) prism observations offer the optimal combination of broad spectral coverage ($\sim$0.6–5.3 $\mu$m) and high sensitivity, despite their relatively low spectral resolution ($R \simeq 30$–300).
-We compiled all publicly available NIRSpec/prism spectroscopy from the DAWN JWST Archive\footnote{\url{https://dawn-cph.github.io/dja/index.html}}\citep[DJA,][]{Heintz2024dja, deGraaff2025}, covering the COSMOS \citep{Scoville2007}, EGS \citep{davis2007}, UDS \citep{Lawrence2007}, and GOODS-N/S fields \citep{grogin2011, koekemoer2011}.
+We compiled all publicly available NIRSpec/prism spectroscopy from publicly available surveys (CEERS, JADES and RUBIES\footnote{CEERS: PID 1345, PI: Steven Finkelstein \citep{backhaus2024}.
+JADES: PID 1180, PI: Daniel J. Eisenstein \citep{deugenio2025}.
+RUBIES: PID 4233, PIs: A. de Graaff \& G. Brammer \citep{deGraaff2025}.}) in the DAWN JWST Archive \footnote{\url{https://dawn-cph.github.io/dja/index.html}}\citep[DJA,][]{Heintz2024dja, deGraaff2025}, covering the COSMOS \citep{Scoville2007}, EGS \citep{davis2007}, UDS \citep{Lawrence2007}, and GOODS-N/S fields \citep{grogin2011, koekemoer2011}.

 In particular, for the GOODS-N/S fields we considered the catalog of 82 LAEs identified by \cite{Jones2025}.
 Similarly, for the EGS and UDS fields we adopted the LAEs samples reported by \cite{Napolitano2024} and \cite{Napolitano2026}, comprising 42 and 74 LAEs, respectively.
 We then complemented these samples with new LAE identifications from the CANDELS-Area Prism Epoch of Reionization Survey (CAPERS; GO-6368, PI Mark Dickinson).
 CAPERS observed a total of 21 NIRSpec pointings, uniformly distributed across the COSMOS, UDS, and EGS fields, using the prism configuration.
-For CAPERS targets, we used the internal CAPERS data reduction which follows the general procedures outlined in \cite{ArrabalHaro2023}.
+For CAPERS targets, we used the internal CAPERS data reduction (see Appendix \ref{app:capers} for a comparison with DJA reduction) which follows the general procedures outlined in \cite{ArrabalHaro2023}.
 Details of the survey strategy, target selection, data reduction, and redshift identification are provided in the collaboration papers \citep[e.g.,][]{Napolitano2026, Taylor2025}.

 Background subtraction was performed using local background estimates from adjacent shutters.
 As a result, some degree of self-subtraction may affect the 2D spectra of the most spatially extended sources at distances beyond $\pm2.5$ off-centered pixels.
 In our analysis, however, we restrict the measurements to pixels within $\pm2$, and therefore our results are not expected to be significantly biased by potential self-subtraction effects.